rbirr/experiments-quarkus-fhir-server/README.md

 ```shell script
 docker build --no-cache -f src/main/docker/Dockerfile.multistage -t fhir-server-quarkus-native .
 ```
-ATTENTION: The native build does not work because of a dependency issue with the hapi libraries.
+ATTENTION: The native build does not work yet.
+The container is built, the service will start but it will throw an exception because of a missing dependency.